komecodes/sendFreight/readme.md

 ### Currently fixing

-I have been able to add an active class which changes the color of the svg icon to white after a click event but it is working only on double click.
-I am trying to fix that.
+I have fixed the issue with the double click.
+However, now, I need to make sure that only one service is clickable at a time.

 -------------------